John I Orsini: Life

 Soon after his accession, in summer 1304, John and Philip of Savoy were ordered by King Charles II of Naples to attack Epirus, where the Byzantine princess Anna Palaiologina Kantakouzene, mother and regent of the under-age Despot Thomas I Komnenos Doukas, had refused to re-affirm Epirote vassalage to Naples and made common cause with the Byzantine Empire.
 John campaigned in Epirus alongside a large Achaean contingent, but their siege of the Epirote capital, Arta, failed and the allies withdrew.
 While Charles II remained determined to repeat the offensive next year, Anna managed to bribe Philip into staying in the Morea.
 Philip refused to campaign on the pretext of holding a grand parliament at Corinth, where all the barons and vassals of the Principality, including John, were assembled.
 As a result, Charles II deposed Philip of Savoy and transferred the Principality directly to his own son, Philip of Taranto.
 The new Prince launched another invasion of Epirus in 1307, which failed due to the outbreak of a disease among the Latin troops, but managed to wring some territorial concessions from Anna.
 According to the Aragonese version of the Chronicle of the Morea, John not only participated in this second expedition but actively instigated it, perhaps in hopes of replacing Thomas as ruler of Epirus.

 In 1315, the infante Ferdinand of Majorca invaded the Morea and tried to seize the vacant princely throne in right of his wife, Isabella of Sabran.
 Like most of the barons and vassals of Achaea, John supported him at first but switched back to the legitimate heir, Princess Matilda of Hainaut, and her husband Louis of Burgundy, when they arrived in the Morea in early 1316.
 In the decisive Battle of Manolada on 5 July 1316, John led the first line of the loyalist army.
 Driven by rage over John's betrayal as well as his past mistreatment of Margaret of Villehardouin—Ferdinand's mother-in-law—the infante launched a furious assault that broke through John's line, but was held by the second line under Louis.
 In the resulting mêlée, Ferdinand was killed and his supporters routed.
 Barely a month later, Louis of Burgundy died at the age of 18, apparently of a disease.
 However, a pro-Catalan source asserts that Louis was poisoned by John.

 John died in 1317, and was succeeded by his eldest son Nicholas, who in the very next year managed to turn his father's Epirote ambitions a reality: he murdered his uncle, the Despot Thomas, and assumed his place, bringing Epirus under Orsini rule.

-Family
+Issue

 From his marriage with Maria Komnene Doukaina, John had four children: